 *The production of capelin roes is not included within the scope of certification, as the season is quite short and it is difficult for the inspection parties to examine the production.

-The fish meal plant in Akranes and in Vopnafjörður are certified according to the FEMAS standard (Feed Materials Assurance Scheme).
+The fish meal and oil plant in Akranes and in Vopnafjörður are certified according to the FEMAS standard (Feed Materials Assurance Scheme).
+The proportion of the company’s food products produced in operating units with certification from a third party with respect to international food safety standards was 100%.

 |Place of work||Certification|